agucova/awesome-esp/README.md

 - [LuaNode](https://github.com/Nicholas3388/LuaNode) - A lua-only sdk for 32/8266.
 - [Arduino FS Plugin](https://github.com/esp8266/arduino-esp8266fs-plugin) - An Arduino plugin for filesystem uploads in the 8266.
 - [PlatformIO](https://github.com/platformio/platformio-core) - Cross Platform IDE and Debugger that supports both the ESP32 and ESP8266.
+- [Zerynth Studio](https://www.zerynth.com/zerynth-studio/) - Zerynth Studio is a powerful IDE for embedded programming in Python that enables the IoT.

 ## Libraries
 - [Homie8266](https://github.com/marvinroger/homie-esp8266) - Framework implementation of the Homie protocol for the 8266.
 - [ESP-Dash](https://github.com/ayushsharma82/ESP-DASH) - Beautiful framework for creating remote dashboards in the 8266.